 The Electric Valve Controller is a compact, easy-to-use solution for oil and gas automation, including remote monitoring and control of your production.

-The controller is a package of five components:
+The controller is a package of six components:

 Let’s walk through what each of these parts does: